krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking/index.md

 What we really want here is just to match all the text inside `<summary>` tags in a **non-greedy** fashion - if there are multiple `<summary>` tags, their contents should match separately.

 To avoid catastrophic backtracking, the key is to make the repeating subpattern non-greedy, by adding the character `?` to the end as shown above in the documentation.
-Additionally, since we want to match newlines inside the tags, we add the `re.DOTALL` flag.
+Additionally, since we want to match newlines inside the tags, we add the `re.DOTALL` flag to ensure that the `.` character matches newlines as well.

 ```python
 pattern_str = r"<summary>(.*?)</summary>"